The organization must have a name.

 The constitution must state that control must rest with the student members of the organization.

-The constitution must state that the organization will be responsible for the observance of the rules and regulation established by the University.
+A statement that the organization will be responsible for the observance of the rules and regulations established by the University of Wisconsin - Eau Claire.

 Consistent with all applicable federal and state laws and University policies, this organization and its subordinate bodies, officers and members shall extend membership and all membership privileges, including voting and eligibility to hold office, to all students without regard to age, ethnicity, gender (except as otherwise permitted by Title IX of the Education Amendments of 1972), disability, color, national origin or ancestry, religion, sexual orientation or expression, veteran status, or parental or marital status.